cuga-rajal/opensim_apple_arm64/README.md

   - Bullet .a files to bullet3-2.86.1/bullet-build/install/lib
   - Bullet includes into bullet3-2.86.1/bullet-build/install/include/bullet

+Note that if you are trying to build a fat binary, change the above cmake command by replacing
+	-DCMAKE\_CXX\_FLAGS="-fPIC"

+with
+	-DCMAKE_CXX_FLAGS="-fPIC -arch arm64 -arch x86_64"

 Step 2 requires building the Bullet glue:

 	cd /path/to/opensim-libs/trunk/unmanaged/BulletSim/

+A patch must be applied to build this on arm64 or on a fat binary containing arm64.

-Download the file _BulletSim.diff_ from this repository and place it in this directory.
+Download the file _bulletsim-glue-mac-arm64-x86\_64.patch_ from this repository and place it in this directory.
+This patch file contains changes for building for the arm64 architecture only.
+If you want to build a fat binary, replace any occurrence of "-arch arm64" with "-arch arm64 -arch x86_64".

 Apply the patch with the following:

-	patch -p0 < BulletSim.diff
+	patch -p1 < bulletsim-glue-mac-arm64-x86_64.patch

 Edit the Makefile and set IDIR and LDIR to the path for your .a and include files for Bullet.